-When you are scouting for new an Assistant Manager role, it is essential to first check out a top-notch Assistant Manager resume sample.
-You want to make sure your resume stands out from the rest by being both informative and entertaining to read without overwhelming the recruiter or hiring manager with irrelevant information.
+Looking for an Assistant Manager role?
+We say it is essential to then first check out some top-notch Assistant Manager resumes before you start writing yours.
+Your resume will need to stand out from the rest by being both informative and entertaining to read, without overwhelming the recruiter or hiring manager with irrelevant information.

 Assistant Manager Resume Sample

 Or download these resume samples in PDF at the bottom of this page for free

 Assistant Manager Resume Writing Guide

 Be sure to include alternative contact channels, as well as your LinkedIn profile

 2. Profile Summary: View this as the introduction to your resume and include 1-3 sentences giving a broad overview of your background, years of industry experience and the industry sectors of interest.
 You should be specific and state which job you are applying to.